 * Can be upgraded to full membership within six months

-Become a Member
+Become a Volunteer BMX Coach

 Riders must bring proof of USA BMX membership.

-Riders younger than 18-years-old must be accompanied by a parent or guardian.
+Riders younger than 18 years old must be accompanied by a parent or guardian.

 Full-face helmets are recommended for all riders, but are required for those aged 8 and under.